Community Gynaecology Service

 A small biopsy can be taken if needed and small polyps or even lost coils can be removed.

 We use state-of-the-art ultra-thin Gynaecare hysteroscopes and the procedure nowadays does not require hospital Admission or a general anaesthetic.
+If you prefer to be asleep for the procedure, please discuss this with the doctor.
 Our hysteroscopes are supplied by Ethicon, a division of Johnson&Johnson Medical Ltd.

 Why Do Patients Need A Hysteroscopy?